wlangera/gcube-bcubed-hack/paper.md

 | pkgdown website   | maintain pkgdown website [@pkgdown2024wickham] |
 | GitHub repository | maintain GitHub repository                     |

-4. **Creative tasks**: Random tasks that require out of the box or creative thinking and which are (mainly) independent from other tasks.
+4. **Creative tasks**: Other tasks that require out of the box or creative thinking and which are (mainly) independent from other tasks.
 Participants were encouraged to come up with interesting applications and links to other frameworks/concepts/software/...
 These tasks could be done throughout the development process of the hackathon.

 |              Task              |                               Description                     |
 |--------------------------------|---------------------------------------------------------------|